maksimr/karma-jquery-expect/README.md

 # karma-jquery-expect

-Preprocessor for [jquery-expect](https://github.com/Codecademy/jquery-expect).
+Framework for [jquery-expect](https://github.com/Codecademy/jquery-expect).
 A DOM assertion library built on top of jQuery and based on LearnBoost's expect.js

 ## Installation